 update_statistics: A VDP job to execute a view over the Data Catalog API to compute the usage statistics using the data obtained from the view usage_statistics_src.
 It is recommended to schedule it to be executed just after the job cache_load_incremental, on which it depends.

 If your project contains the job load_cache_and_update_statistics, use it.
 Otherwise, you are forced to use the other three jobs as explained.

 Manually from the Data Catalog:

 You can compute the usage statistics by clicking the Compute usage statistics now button in the Data Catalog.
-Note that the action dispatched with this button does not load the cache with new data since the last time the cache was refreshed, so it only computes the statistics based on the current information stored in the Data Catalog (which might be outdated).
-This means this button is only useful if you have previously executed the job cache_load_incremental from Denodo Scheduler.
-You should rarely use this option, since the preferred way to update the statistics is by using the Denodo Scheduler.
+The action dispatched with this button loads the cache with new data since the last time the cache was refreshed, and then computes the statistics (as Denodo Scheduler does, but in a scheduled way).

 The recommended option to keep your statistics up to date is by using the Denodo Scheduler.
 You can modify the scheduling triggers according to your needs.